qaintumai/quantum/docs/api_reference.md

 The Layers module contains the core components for building various layers in quantum neural networks and transformers.

-For qauntum neural networks, the following components are needed:
+For qauntum neural networks (qnn), the following components are needed:
 * quantum data encoding
-* quantum layer: this is a quantum version of a classical layer composed of weight matrix, bias addition, and nonlinear activation function.
+* qnn layer: this is a quantum version of a classical layer composed of weight matrix, bias addition, and nonlinear activation function.
 * weight initializer: this creates a randomly initialized vector to be used as parameters of the quantum gates of the quantum layers.
-* quantum circuit: this process builds a circuit composed of quantum data encoding and a quantum neural network.
+* qnn circuit: this process builds a circuit composed of quantum data encoding and a quantum neural network.
 Depending of the desired output, there are three methods we can use:
-  * qnn_single_output: returns a single value as a result of the quantum computation using the expected value measurement method applied to the first wire.
+  * single_output: returns a single value as a result of the quantum computation using the expected value measurement method applied to the first wire.
-  * qnn_multi_output: returns a vector of multiple values equal to the number of wires used.
+  * multi_output: returns a vector of multiple values equal to the number of wires used.
-  * qnn_probabilities: the size of the output is equal to the number of basis raised to the power of the number of wires.
+  * probabilities: the size of the output is equal to the number of basis raised to the power of the number of wires.

 For quantum transformers, most of the components are the same as classical transformers: input embedding, scaled dot product, and multi-headed attention.
 The only component that is different is the feed forward block, which is replaced with a quantum neural network.